 People (and animals) have the right to eat nutritiously; it’s the most basic of needs.

-The mission of the Borderlands is to rescue produce and in turn improve the quality of peoples lives, by addressing their most basic of needs – accessibility to nutritious fresh produce and living in a healthy environment.
-Overtime Borderlands has grown to providing fresh produce to not only those living within Arizona, but also those living in neighboring states, stretching as far south as Sonora, Mexico, and 23 surrounding U.S. states.
+The mission of Borderlands Produce Rescue is to rescue produce and in turn improve the quality of peoples lives, by addressing their most basic of needs – accessibility to nutritious fresh produce and living in a healthy environment.

 - Rescuing Unwanted Produce Before it Ends Up in Our Landfills